NgunjiriBrenda/PHONE-WEB-PROJECT/README.md

 ###### Local Development
 -If you want to run the project locally you will need :
   -Download json-server on your computer
-  -Basic understanding of HTML,CSS and JS
-  -Core editor :VS Code
+  -Basic understanding of HTML,CSS and Javascript -Core editor :VS Code
   -Terminal